-Everything about Chateau Jas de Bressy Vignobles Mousset Barrot Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Chateau Jas de Bressy Vignobles Mousset Barrot Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chateau Jas de Bressy Vineyards, Wines, Winemaking

 Chateau Jas de Bressy produces two wines.
-One red Chateauneuf du Pape wine and one white Chateauneuf du Pape Blanc.
+1 red Chateauneuf du Pape wine and one white Chateauneuf du Pape Blanc.

 Chateau Jas de Bressy Chateauneuf du Pape Blanc is made from an even split of 50% Grenache Blanc and 50% Roussanne.
 The wine is vinified and aged in a combination of used, small oak barrels and small concrete tanks.
 The wine is aged on its lees for an average of 9 months before bottling.
 The production is close to 125 cases per year.

-Serving and Decanting Chateau Jas de Bressy with Wine, Food Pairing Tips
+Serving Chateau Jas de Bressy with Wine, Food Pairing Tips

 The white wine of Jas de Bressy is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.